 - Emergency air and ground ambulance transportation to a hospital.
-All of the following are required to qualify for benefits: - If you are inpatient, the services required to treat your illness or injury are not available where you are currently receiving care. - You are transported to the nearest hospital with adequate facilities to treat your medical condition. - During transport, your medical condition requires the services that are provided only by an air or ground ambulance. - Your medical condition requires immediate ambulance transport. - In addition to the preceding requirements, for emergency air ambulance services to be covered, the following must be met: - Great distances, inaccessibility of the pickup location by a land vehicle, or other obstacles are involved in getting you to the nearest hospital with appropriate facilities for treatment by ground transport.
+All of the following are required to qualify for benefits: - If you are inpatient, the services required to treat your illness or injury are not available where you are currently receiving care. - You are transported to the nearest hospital in the Wellmark Blue HMO network with adequate facilities to treat your medical condition.
+In an emergency situation, you should seek care at the nearest appropriate hospital, whether the hospital is innetwork or out-of-network. - During transport, your medical condition requires the services that are provided only by an air or ground ambulance. - Your medical condition requires immediate ambulance transport. - In addition to the preceding requirements, for emergency air ambulance services to be covered, the following must be met:

+Great distances, inaccessibility of the pickup location by a land vehicle, or other obstacles are involved in getting you to the nearest hospital with appropriate facilities for treatment by ground transport.